BodyArmor vs Gatorade

 Nutrition facts, prices, and ingredients are based on available information as of the date of publication.
 Restaurants and food manufacturers may change recipes or formulations without notice.
 Check package labels and ask the product manufacturer or restaurant for the most up-to-date information.
 Unless otherwise stated, %DV is based on a 2,000 calorie diet.
 All reports and reviews published on this site are for informational purposes only.
 NutritionandIngredients.com does not provide healthcare advice or dietary recommendations.
 Always consult your licensed physician for any healthcare or dietary advice.

-Nutrition facts and ingredients source: nutrition facts labels, BA Sports Nutrition (parent company of BodyArmor brand drinks) and Gatorade.
+Nutrition facts and ingredients source: nutrition facts labels, BA Sports Nutrition (parent company of BodyArmor brand drinks) and Gatorade official website.
 Original designs by Nutrition & Ingredients for sports energy drink nutrition reviews, research, and commentary.